esyede/rakit/packages/docs/data/job.md

 php rakit job:runall
 ```

-This command will run all jobs from all queues continuously (infinite loop).
+This command will run the due jobs from all queues (up to `max_job` per run), then exit.
-The worker will continuously monitor and process new incoming jobs.
+It does not loop, so run it periodically (e.g. from cron or a process manager) to keep processing new incoming jobs.

 ### Run Specific Queues